Phùng Quang Thanh: Military career

 Phùng Quang Thanh was born on 2 February 1948 in Thạch Đà commune, Mê Linh district, Hanoi.
 In 1967, he joined the army at the age of 18 and was admitted to the People’s Revolutionary Party.
 He participated in combat in the Quảng Trị battlefield, Southern Laos during the Vietnam War, and the Sino-Vietnamese War.

-In his early years, Thanh fought in various battles of the Vietnam War notably in the Quảng Trị campaign and during the counter-offensive of the Vietnam People's Army against Operation Lam Son 719 where he served as company commander (đại đội trưởng) in the 9th Battalion, 64th Regiment, 320th Division (Vietnam).
+In his early years, Thanh fought in various battles of the Vietnam War notably in the Quảng Trị campaign and during the counter-offensive of the Vietnam People's Army against Operation Lam Son 719 where he served as company commander (đại đội trưởng) in the 9th Battalion, 64th Regiment, 320th Division.

 On February 11, 1971, Phùng Quang Thanh, the platoon leader of 1st Company, 9th Battalion, 64th Regiment, 320th Division, personally commanded a squad defending the Hill Không Tên.
 Against a company of airborne troops of the Army of the Republic of Vietnam (ARVN) with aerial support, the enemy using one company with air support, launched an attack in two directions.
 Phùng Quang Thanh commanded his squad (tiểu đội) to hold fire until the enemy was close before opening fire, killing 38 of the enemy soldiers and forcing them to retreat.
 He personally was credited with killing 8 of the enemy.
 Two days later, the enemy attacked the position again.
 Phùng Quang Thanh was wounded, and his superiors ordered him to withdraw to the rear, but he requested to stay and continue fighting.
 He asked his comrades to remove the safety caps from 17 grenades and place them in a bag around his body.
 A medic bandaged him and tied up his left arm to prevent it from getting in the way.
 He then led his squad in a flank attack against the enemy, coordinating with allied units to completely destroy the enemy company.
 His squad alone killed 37 enemy soldiers, captured one, and seized two weapons.
 For this feat of arm, Thanh was awarded the prestigious title Hero of the People's Armed Forces (Anh hùng lực lượng vũ trang nhân dân) on 20 September 1971.